The People vs. Its Culture

 In closing, I would like to address my reasoning for pointing out slavery and its impact on Blacks position within a multi-cultural society like America.
 First of all I do so because the rest of world has a tendency to forget that we were emancipated from slavery in this country without ever being compensated for the many, many years our people served to build it.
 Our ancestors started out without any money and no land.
 We were never given 40 acres and a mule like White indentured slaves.
 We are victims of institutionalized slavery by the American government and though we have sought resolution, we were never repatriated nor has America changed the mental image it has created towards Black people.
 It is hard to seek equal rights when, in the back of their minds the rest of that same society does not see you as equal.
 I am not going as far as to say that today I think Whites should be held responsible for what their Ancestors did, but the society on the whole does owe Blacks more than an apology for allowing such a travesty to go on for more than 300 years.
 You can hardly hold an individual responsible for what his ancestors have done, no more than you can say people cannot change their ways-- unless they don't.

-current lives an image within American society.
+But we as Blacks must understand the significance of slavery in our current lives an image within American society.
 We must utilize our chronology within this country to allow us to plan our future.
 We cannot wait on others to do things for us, we must do for ourselves.
 We must create our own opportunities as well as be able to rely on our population to give our businesses proper support.
 Our self esteem as a nation cannot be repaired by affirmative action, but it can be repaired by our own change in attitude towards each other.
 If we don't support ourselves who will?

 Culture needs strong family units.
 Without working on relationships between Black men and Black women, we are leaving our children to believe the current trends towards chaos is how things are supposed to be.
 I personally know that for years, the future of Blacks in America was held in the hands of the Black woman.
 When her man could not find employment, many of our woman shouldered the burden.
 When the babies' fathers were no where to be found, many of our mothers did not forsake us-- and we as Black men should never forget this.
 However, our attitudes towards one another need adjusting.
 A strong woman is also a strong-willed woman.
 When its good its called resolute, when its bad its called stubborn and maybe relentless.
 I cannot speak for all Black men, but sometimes strong-willed women can drive good men away when they do not have a proper male role within her life or a proper male position within her household.
 We have already heard about irresponsible Black men but I just want to put it out there that not all broken homes are the result of men not being fair or responsible.
 This is for sure a topic which needs a lot more attention, but I am here to tell you that it will only get more uncivilized until we take the steps necessary to end it ourselves.
 But it first starts with the heart...
 You have to really want it.